SafeSide for Youth Services

 Virtual Office Hours

 Interact with Dr. Pisani, the SafeSide team, and other subscribers in brief monthly Q&A video calls.

 Anyone on your leadership or service teams can ask questions, request feedback, and share experiences with others around the world who are applying the same framework in their practices.

 Tools & Refreshers

 Stay current with evolving best practices, regulations, and research in youth suicide prevention.

-We update video-based instruction regularly and refreshers and new modules a few times a year.
+We update video-based instruction regularly and release refreshers and new modules a few times a year.